comejv/flock/README.md

 ## Makefile Targets

-- `make all`: Compile the project.
+- `make all`: Compile the project (PLUG is ON).
 - `make clean`: Remove object files.
-- `make cleanall`: Remove all binaries and object files.
+- `make cleanall`: Remove all binaries and object files, clean raylib as well.
-- `make raylib`: Compile Raylib into a static library.
+- `make raylib`: Compile Raylib into a static library (as .so by default, .a if PLUG=OFF).
 - `make help`: Display help for available Makefile targets.

 ## License

-This project is licensed under the GPL License.
+This project is licensed under the GPLv3 License.
 See the [LICENSE](LICENSE) file for details.